-While traditional missions were designed with large budgets, in the last years we are witnessing a significant reduction of costs.
-An expression of this trend is the rapid development of interplanetary CubeSat technology.
-Several released-in-situ, deep-space CubeSat missions are expected to be launched in the next years by ESA (e.g., LUMIO, Milani, Juventas4).
-Another class of standalone interplanetary CubeSats will travel to their final destination without the need of a carrying mothership.
-The Miniaturised Asteroid Remote Geophysical Observer (M-ARGO)5 will be the first European CubeSat to perform a similar mission.
+The deep-space sector is becoming progressively accessible: while traditional missions were designed with large budgets, in the last years we are witnessing a significant reduction of costs.
+An expression of this trend is the rapid development of interplanetary CubeSat technology [32].
+Several released-in-situ, deep-space Cube-Sat missions are expected to be launched in the next years by ESA (e.g., LUMIO [7], Milani [12], Juventas [16]).
+Another class of stand-alone interplanetary Cube-Sats will travel to their final destination without the need of a carrying mothership.